PodMov Daily: Tuesday, January 14

-“The most amazing thing that came from the podcast experience of that class is how many of them found their passion through this project,” said Elizabethton teacher Alex Campbell, “and how this project helped them connect to people and learn how to tell someone else’s story.”the conversation
+“The most amazing thing that came from the podcast experience of that class is how many of them found their passion through this project,” said Elizabethton teacher Alex Campbell, “and how this project helped them connect to people and learn how to tell someone else’s story.”

 Spext, the most intuitive web-based audio editor on the market, is more powerful than ever.
 Updated automatic noise reduction and post-production features now create an even better listening experience.

 To cut audio, simply trim the auto-generated transcript and click Export.
 Spext automatically reduces noise, balances audio levels, and normalizes loudness to broadcast standards.

 Working as a team is seamless with Spext.
 Collaborative functionality similar to Google Docs makes it easy to give feedback and make progress on your most important projects.

 Busy audio industry professionals, from indie media creators to marketing teams, save time in editing and post-production with Spext.

 Your audio files deserve the best.
 Ready to see what Spext can do for you?